How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 We have completed many wine cellar projects in the United States, including California.
 Often, we would experience unique challenges when constructing a client’s wine cellar.
-For Example, in one of their projects, Coastal Custom Wine Cellars partnered with us in transforming a tiny niche into a home wine cellar for more than 600 bottles.
+For Example, in one of their projects, Coastal Custom Wine Cellars partnered with us in transforming a tiny niche into a glass home wine cellar for more than 600 bottles.
 Find out what challenges we encountered and how the team got over with them.

 A Challenging Home Wine Cellar Construction Project in Los Angeles

 In California, more and more homeowners are becoming serious wine collectors.
 In relation to this, residential wine storage rooms continue to increase in demand.
 Wine enthusiasts are becoming more knowledgeable about the important role of proper wine storage in the aging process .

 Recently, Coastal Custom Wine Cellars worked with us in completing a renovation project in Culver City, a residential area near the Los Angeles Airport.
 The client sought their help in transforming a messy area near the kitchen into a small yet beautiful wine storage room with a climate control system.

 Assessment of the Original Room and Client’s Requirements

 Coastal Custom Wine Cellars visited the home to take actual measurements and assess all of the owner’s requirements.
 The space is located adjacent to the dining room table just outside the kitchen.
 Originally, it was a storage area for children’s toys.
 There was also a cabinet and a mini cellar there.